vvandertas/IN4325/README.md

 * A Bing Web Search API Key

 ## Running the project
+First make sure that the java compiler for this project runs command line parameter '-parameters'.
+This allows jdbi to infer query bindings based on method parameters without requiring '@Bind' annotations.

 To run the project you can simple run the following command:
 ```
 mvn jooby:run -Dbing.apiKey=[YOUR KEY]